 Sea Travel Requirements

-All marine crafts must enter the Cook Islands through the Avatiu Port, Rarotonga.
+All marine crafts must enter the Cook Islands through either the; 1) Avatiu Port, Rarotonga, or, 2) Arutanga port, Aitutaki.
 Currently onward domestic travel by marine craft is still suspended until further notice.
 For further information, contact Cook Islands Customs Service on email: [email protected] or +682 29510

 Read the Ministry of Foreign Affairs and Immigration (MFAI) Notice of Travel Advisory for the Cook Islands effective from 12:01am 6 September 2022 (CKT).